Gander (Moselle)

-The Gander (also called Altbach in France) is a river which flows in Luxembourg and in the French département Moselle, tributary of the river Moselle (left side).
-It is about 20 km long, of which 17 km in France and on the French-Luxembourgish border.
+The Gander (in French, Altbach in Luxembourguish) is a river that flows in Luxembourg and in the French département Moselle, a tributary of the river Moselle (left side).
+It is about 20 km long, of which 17 km is in France and on the French-Luxembourgish border.
 Its source is in the commune of Frisange, southern Luxembourg.
 It flows generally southeast, and from Altwies until Emerange (commune of Burmerange) it forms the French-Luxembourgish border.
 From Emerange until its outflow into the Moselle at Haute-Kontz, it flows through France.
 The largest town on the Gander is Mondorf-les-Bains.